 I’d rate the Nigerian government’s response to Biafra exactly as I rate its provision of social services the basis of development and the expansion of opportunity.
 Very much below average.
 Very unhelpful in addressing the problem at hand.

-Key motivators for Catalunya’s secessionary drive are economical and monetary in nature.
+Key motivators for Catalunya’s recessionary drive are economic and monetary in nature.
 Catalunya is a prosperous region of Spain that pays more taxes than it receives in benefits from the central government.
 How would you assess the situation in Nigeria in this light?
-What does Nigeria stands to gain economically if remaining a functional whole.
+What does Nigeria stand to gain economically if remaining a functional whole?
 Could there be a possibility that the Biafrans be convinced to dissolve their agitation and remain with Nigeria proper?

 This is also one of the problems with Biafran separatism.
 Even the most optimistic proponents of it premise it on potential.
 Potential, not on anything tangible.